 How Can ZappleTech Help Me to Hire QA Engineer?

-We have been working in that market for 7+ years and we are equally well versed in its intricacies, as well as in the peculiarities of hiring IT employees.
-In particular, we help to hire testers at the request of your company, especially an automated tester.
+We have been working in that market for 7+ years and we are equally well versed in software testing services and its intricacies, as well as in the peculiarities of hiring IT employees.
+In particular, we help to hire testers at the request of your company to test plans, especially an automated tester.
 We help you find a specialist on any criteria:

 - Testing types.

-We have helped to successfully implement 40+ projects from such industries as healthcare, e-commerce, logistics, and finance.
+We have helped to successfully implement 40+ projects from such industries as healthcare, e-commerce, logistics, project management, and finance.
 And yours won’t be an exception.